acuvity/mcp-servers-registry/mcp-server-sequential-thinking/README.md

 > [!NOTE]
 > Given mcp-server-sequential-thinking scope of operation it can be hosted anywhere.
-> But keep in mind that this keep a persistent state and that is not meant to be used by several client at the same time.
+> But keep in mind that this requires a peristent storage and that is might not be capable of serving mulitple clients at the same time.

 ## 🐳 With Docker